About CatPet.club Magazine

 Me and my girlfriend adopted a tiny 4-months old black maine coon Ronnie.
 Now we call ourselves cat parents and we’re proud of this.

 But our story is not typical.
-Wen Ronnie was 1 year (January, 2016) he was diagnosed with a crhonic impaired kidney function.
+When Ronnie was 1 year (January, 2016) he was diagnosed with a chronic impaired kidney function.
 That month became the most difficult and the most desperate battle in my life.
-We tried everything possible: we consulted five vets, we tested all possible medicine, literally asked anyone we knew for possible help.
+We tried everything possible: we consulted five vets, we tested all possible medicine and additives like Pet Wellbeing, literally asked anyone we knew for possible help.

 And we won!
 That was not easy.
 No one gave us an optimistic forecast.
 But we did it!
 It’s hard to explain my feelings, but I’m thankful for God every single day that Ronnie is with us!!!